TERREMEMBER/znbase/docs/content/latest/troubleshoot/nodes/check-processes.md

 ---
 title: Check servers
 linkTitle: Check servers
-headerTitle: Check YugabyteDB servers
+headerTitle: Check ZNbaseDB servers
-description: How to check if your YugabyteDB servers are running
+description: How to check if your ZNbaseDB servers are running
 aliases:
   - /troubleshoot/nodes/check-processes/
 menu: